 This post is just a little bit of trivia, nothing too heavy!

-Despite his defence that this was his silence and different to John Cage’s he was reported to have settled an undisclosed sum out of court.
+Despite his defense that this was his silence and different from John Cage’s, he was reported to have settled an undisclosed sum out of court.
 Strange but true!

 Also, even more strange, yet fascinating (in my opinion) was the performance of 4min33sec silence by the BBC.

 It may seem a little over the top to sue over silence, however, copyright can generate big money.